Benighted

 Benighted is a French deathgrind band formed in Saint-Étienne in 1998.
-The group comprises vocalist Julien Truchan, guitarists Emmanuel Dalle and Fabien "Fack" Desgardins, bassist Pierre Arnoux and drummer Kevin Paradis, Benighted have released nine studio albums.
+The group comprises vocalist Julien Truchan, guitarist Emmanuel Dalle, bassist Pierre Arnoux and drummer Matthias Biechler.
+Benighted have released nine studio albums.

 History

-Benighted was formed in Saint-Étienne, Rhône-Alpes, France, in May 1998 by vocalist Julien Truchan, guitarists Liem N'Guyen and Olivier Gabriel, drummer Fred Fayolle and bassist Christophe "Chart" Charretier.
-Their self-titled debut album was released independently in 2000, and combined elements of death metal, black metal and grindcore.
+Vocalist Julien Truchan, guitarists Liem N'Guyen and Olivier Gabriel, drummer Fred Fayolle and bassist Christophe "Chart" Charretier formed Benighted in Saint-Étienne, Rhône-Alpes, France, in May 1998.
+Their self-titled debut album was released independently in 2000, and combined death metal, black metal and grindcore.
 The following positive response earned the band a record deal with Adipocère Records in early 2001.
-During the 2001 recording sessions, Benighted moved towards a more technical form of death metal and released their second album, Psychose, in 2002.
+During the 2001 recording sessions, Benighted moved towards a more technical death metal and released their second album, Psychose, in 2002.
 For the subsequent touring, Remy Aubrespin took over on bass.

-The band entered studio in late 2004, without a bassist.
-After the 2004 release of Insane Cephalic Production, bassist Eric Lombard joined as a new member.
-With Insane Cephalic Production the band also started working with producer Kristian "Kohle" Kohlmannslehner in his Kohlekeller Studio in Germany.
+The band entered the studio in late 2004, without a bassist.
+After the 2004 release of Insane Cephalic Production, bassist Eric Lombard joined the band.
+With Insane Cephalic Production, the band started working with producer Kristian "Kohle" Kohlmannslehner in his Kohlekeller Studio in Germany.
 Kohlmannslehner has produced all Benighted albums since then.
-Benighted subsequently toured throughout Europe with Morbid Angel, Deicide and Fear Factory among others.
+Benighted subsequently toured Europe with Morbid Angel, Deicide and Fear Factory among others.

-Benighted released their fourth album Identisick in 2006 and Fayolle was replaced by Kevin "Kikou" Foley on drums.
+Benighted released their fourth album, Identisick, in 2006.
+Kevin "Kikou" Foley replaced Fayolle on drums.
 The band signed a new deal with Osmose Productions in 2007 and released Icon in October that year.
 In late 2009, Benighted signed to Season of Mist and released Asylum Cave in 2011.
-Truchan contributed guest vocals to 2011 album Global Flatline by Aborted.
+Truchan contributed guest vocals to the 2011 album Global Flatline by Aborted.
 A music video for the song "Let The Blood Spill Between My Broken Teeth" was released in February 2012.